-Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmy’s
+Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmys

 “Did they just laugh at Kim Kardashian and Kendall Jenner?
 Kendall’s face seemed annoyed.
 How sad,” said another fan.

-Regardless of the small mishap, the women turned heads in their Emmy’s looks.
+Regardless of the small mishap, the women turned heads in their Emmys looks.
 Kim kept things simple with a black dress.
-It had a simple, classic cut, including thick straps and a straight neckline.
+It had a classic cut highlighted by thick straps and a straight neckline.

 On the other hand, Kendall infused a ton of color in her ensemble, as she wore a dress with bright red and pink flowers.
 In addition to the main floral portion, Jenner’s dress had a turtleneck and long sleeves.
-The upper portion of the dress was made of a shiny, black fabric.
+The upper portion of the dress was made of shiny, black fabric.

-And in related news, the winner of the best competition series was RuPaul’s Drag Race.
+Meanwhile, the winner of the best competition series was RuPaul’s Drag Race.
 The other shows that were being considered for the award included The Amazing Race, American Ninja Warrior, and Top Chef, detailed CNBC.

 For now, fans will have to wait and see if the sisters will choose to address the laughter later on.
 Considering there’s a lot that happens throughout an awards ceremony, it’s possible that there won’t be further mention of the incident.